19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spells/Spells by Level/Level 2/Darkvision.md

 You imbue yourself with the ability to see in darkness for the duration.

-You can see out 30' in total darkness as if it were torch light, but you cannot make out colors.
+You can see out to 30 feet in [Darkness](../../../../Game%20Procedures/Hazards/Darkness.md), but you cannot make out colors.

 ---
 *Upcast: Increase your vision distance by 30'.*